Gallogly College of Engineering

 Tau Beta Pi, honorary society in engineering, was founded at Lehigh University in June, 1885.
 Its purpose is to offer students of technical schools of America membership in an honorary association.
 It is not wholly a professional society since students who are qualified in any branch of engineering may become members.
 The annual election to the society, which is based upon scholarship, integrity, breadth of interest (both inside and outside of engineering), adaptability and unselfish activity, is limited to the upper one-fifth of the senior class and to the students who have grade averages within the upper one-eighth of the junior class.
 The government of the organization in each chapter is under the direction of the elected student officers and an advisory board consisting of four faculty members of Tau Beta Pi.
 Membership in Tau Beta Pi is one of the highest scholastic honors that an undergraduate engineering student can receive.
 The Oklahoma charter was granted in 1926.

-The College of Engineering encourages students to participate in Study Abroad opportunities.
-The College coordinates three programs specifically for engineering students http://www.ou.edu/content/coe/wssc/studyabroad.html .
+The Gallogly College of Engineering encourages students to participate in Study Abroad opportunities.
+The College coordinates three programs specifically for engineering students.
 For specific information contact Williams Student Services Center (WSSC), 112 Felgar Hall.

 In addition, many students choose to spend a semester or year studying engineering and/or other subjects in one of the over 60 countries/171 universities with which the University of Oklahoma has reciprocal agreements.
-For further information, see: www.ou.edu/ea/home.html.
+See Education Abroad for more information.

-Students with majors in the College of Engineering are eligible for merit-based scholarships administered through the College of Engineering Dean’s Office, the individual schools within the College of Engineering, or the OU and National Scholars Offices.
-The scholarships are listed in the publication, A Guide to Scholarships & Financial Aid, which is available from the Office of Prospective Student Services, (405) 325-2151, or 1-800-234-6868, or online through the OU Financial Aid Services Web site at http://financialaid.ou.edu.
+Students with majors in the Gallogly College of Engineering are eligible for merit-based scholarships administered through the College of Engineering Dean’s Office, the individual schools within the College of Engineering, or the OU and National Scholars Offices.
+The scholarships are listed in the publication, A Guide to Scholarships & Financial Aid, which is available from the Office of Admissions & Recruitment, (405) 325-2151, or 1-800-234-6868, or online through the OU Financial Aid Services website.